+- (1) Permitted uses.

-- (a) Single-family residence;
+- (a) Single-Family Residence;

-- (b) Accessory buildings; and
+- (b) Accessory Buildings; and

-- (c) Home occupation.
+- (c) Home Occupation.

 (2) Conditional uses; special use permit required.
 The following uses may be applied for by filing a request for a special use permit and upon notice of hearing and receiving approval of the Council in its discretion: